Winona-dev/sca-protocol/README.md

 For the proof-of-concept attack implementation targeting the WhatsApp Desktop application, we modified the Prime+Probe attack technique, originally provided by Flush+Flush, to function effectively on macOS.
 Our experiments were conducted on a 2019 MacBook Pro equipped with an Intel Core i7-9750H processor (6 cores, 2.6 GHz) and 16 GB of RAM, running macOS Sonoma Version 14.1.2.
 We adjusted the Prime+Probe attack in the <a href="https://github.com/Winona-dev/sca-protocol/tree/master/flush_flush/sc/pp">sc/pp</a> directory to monitor the function that generates a new secure session from a shared library named `session_builder_process_pre_key_bundle`.
-The code is expected to know the appropriate addresses: one for starting a secure session (session_builder_process_pre_key_bundle) and another for the instruction triggered when using a one-time pre-key to create the master secret key for that session (OTPK_exists).
+The code is expected to know the appropriate addresses: one for starting a secure session (session_builder) and another for the instruction triggered when using a one-time pre-key to create the master secret key for that session (OTPK_exists).

 ### Attack description